Prosecutors: Slain judge’s girlfriend was robbery target

-CHICAGO (AP) — Prosecutors say a man charged in the shooting death of a Chicago judge told them he and his partner were trying to rob the judge’s girlfriend, who was wounded in the attack.
+CHICAGO (AP) — A man charged in the shooting death of a Chicago judge told detectives that he and his partner were trying to rob the judge’s girlfriend, who was wounded in the attack, prosecutors said Thursday.

-Prosecutors said in a Cook County court Thursday that 37-year-old Joshua T. Smith gave a videotaped statement to detectives saying he and his partner watched the movements of Associate Judge Raymond Myles’ girlfriend for several weeks before Monday’s robbery attempt.
-Myles was killed in the shooting.
-His girlfriend is expected to survive.
+Joshua T. Smith, 37, gave a videotaped statement to police in which he said his partner watched the movements of Cook County Associate Judge Raymond Myles’ girlfriend for several weeks before Monday morning’s robbery attempt.
+Myles, 66, was killed in the shooting.
+His girlfriend was shot in the leg and is expected to survive.

-Authorities identified Smith as the getaway driver.
-Prosecutors say he told detectives the men fled with the woman’s gym bag but tossed it in anger when it didn’t contain any money.
+Smith drove a vehicle into an alley near the judge’s home on the city’s South Side and his partner, who is on the run and whose name hasn’t been released, got out to wait for the girlfriend, Assistant State’s Attorney Guy Lisuzzo said.
+When she came out, the gunman shot her in the leg and grabbed her gym bag, Lisuzzo said.

-Smith faces first-degree murder and other counts.
-A judge ordered him held without bond.
+Myles apparently heard the gunshot and came out on his back porch and confronted the gunman, who then shot Myles.
+Smith told detectives the men fled with the woman’s gym bag but the gunman tossed it in anger when it didn’t contain any money, prosecutors said.

 Most Read Stories